ashleymoogle/test-angular/README.md

 With a few commands you're ready to code with all the latest stuff without all the hassle of configuring everything.
 Enjoy :)

+*Change the const DEV to true in inquirer.js if you want the dependencies to be saved in your package.json

 *Inquirer doesnt work very well with git bash terminals on windows.
 Consider using powershell.

 *If your node is not up to date and yarn asks you a recent version, edit the scripts in package.json by adding --ignore-engines after each yarn command.